fallahn/xygine/tutorial/part_1/readme.md

 creating a small breakout style game, in order to (hopefully) better explain xygine’s features and the functionality it provides.
-If you’re reading this I’m going to assume some knowledge on your part of C++ as well as potentially SFML, and that you are here because you want a shortcut to skip creating much of the boilerplate code required for creating a game in favour of diving right in.
+If you’re reading this I’m going to assume some knowledge on your part of C++ as well as potentially SFML, and that you are here because you want a shortcut to skip writing much of the boilerplate code required for creating a game in favour of diving right in.
+This is not a beginner's tutorial in gamedev, rather an exploration of what xygine has to offer.
 Let’s begin!

 ### Getting started